DevExpress/dotnet-eud/interface-elements-for-web/articles/document-viewer/classic-document-viewer/printing/print-a-report-using-the-pdf-web-browser-plug-in.md

 ---
 title: Print a Report Using the PDF Web Browser Plug-In
 ---
+# Print a Report Using the PDF Web Browser Plug-In
 If the PDF plug-in is not installed in your web browser, the default browser printing approach is used to print report documents.
 For details and issues related to this approach, see [Print Reports Using the Native Functionality of a Web Browser](../../../../../interface-elements-for-web/articles/document-viewer/classic-document-viewer/printing/print-reports-using-the-native-functionality-of-a-web-browser.md).

 A web browser that supports the PDF plug-in allows you to secure consistent report printing results, and frees you from having to routinely evaluate print settings prior to each printing operation.
 This plug-in is available with the installation of **Adobe Reader&#174;**.
 Refer to the [Install and Activate the Adobe Reader Plug-In for Printing in a Web Browser](../../../../../interface-elements-for-web/articles/document-viewer/classic-document-viewer/printing/install-and-activate-the-adobe-reader-plug-in-for-printing-in-a-web-browser.md) topic for information on installing and configuring this plug-in in your browser.